Monday, 18 November 2024

 Just like Leee's Imagination song of the 1980's I get flashbacks all the time on Camino, where 'happiness is just a state of mind'.
 The song has a little more resonance today.
 I also like the idea of "if you know your history", I grew up singing it on the terraces and living in past glories.
 As a Hibs supporter that included waiting since 1902 to win the cup again.
 No wonder we knew our history, Hearts supporters reminded us regularly about Buffalo Bill and the many characters from that era.
 On Camino I get loaded with music and images from the past.
 They just seem to randomly come to mind.

 My latest flashback on this Camino was resurrected more recently, as it related to my collapse in front of Jackie last Monday evening.
 I first collapsed in front of her in the Oxford Bar some 35 years ago after tripping over a bar stool.
+It was normal behaviour in the 80's albeit I'd had an afternoon in the pub and it was about 8pm.
 Somehow the busy bar cleared a path as I went down so I could hit the floor unencumbered.
 From my less than lofty position I tried to woo Jackie, a manoeuvre that didn't quite come off, but I'd persevere on a more sober day while my balance was still intact.
 It was a life changing moment as was the passing out and collapse on Monday.

 We will see how life changing it is because I learn things and forget them in equal measure, but this journey will see me change for sure.
 I will reread this blog and see how many of the life lessons I've chosen to ignore a few weeks and years later.